Prince Franz de Paula of Liechtenstein

-Prince Franz de Paula Joachim Joseph of Liechtenstein (25 February 1802 – 31 March 1887) was a son of Johann I Joseph, Prince of Liechtenstein, and his princess consort, Landgravine Josepha of Fürstenberg-Weitra.
-Prince Franz de Paula was a nephew of Prince Aloys I, brother of Prince Aloys II, and uncle of Princes Johann II and Franz I.
+Prince Franz de Paula Joachim Joseph of Liechtenstein (25 February 1802 – 31 March 1887) was the son of Johann I Joseph, Prince of Liechtenstein, and his princess consort, Landgravine Josefa of Fürstenberg-Weitra.
+He was the nephew of Prince Aloys I, brother of Prince Aloys II, and uncle of Princes Johann II and Franz I.

 Marriage and issue

 On 3 June 1841, in Vienna, he married Ewa Jozefina Julia Eudoxia Hrabia Potocka (Paris, 10 August 1818 – Vienna, 21 May 1895), sister of Count Alfred Józef Potocki (1817–1889), Sejm Marshal, Minister-President of Austria, and had four children: